AlethaLabs/HALO/CONTRIBUTING.md

 - Keep CLI logic modular: use helpers for each command.
 - Delegate work to `handle_args.rs` for maintainability.
+- Use trait-based rendering for all output formatting.
 - Document argument usage and expected output.
 - Test edge cases and error handling.